twse/bobsgame-extras/OS2 Icon Collection/README.md

-These icons are based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) and for use with OS/2 applications.
+﻿These icons are based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) and for use with OS/2 applications.
 The operating system should be at least OS/2 2.0 or newer.

 Note that you have to use these icons on a file system which supports long file names.
 FAT16 does not support long file names, while the existing FAT32 or even NTFS file system drivers for OS/2, eCS and Arca OS are experimental at best, so the safest bet is to use a native IBM file system like HPFS (the OS/2, eCS and Arca OS default FS) or JFS.